Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Related Work

 \subsection{Self-Supervised Learning}

-Self-supervised methods aim at learning visual features from large-scale unlabeled images.
-They are of high interest when experiencing a wide variety of real scenarios and environmental conditions such as in autonomous driving.
-To learn visual features from unlabeled data, a pretext task is often designed for the network to solve so that it is trained by optimizing an objective function related to the task~\cite{SSL_survey}.
-The objective function can be applied on network predictions (predictive learning) or directly in the representation space to constrain its topology (contrastive learning).
-SSL is therefore a way to provide image representations with some desired properties such as sensitivity and robustness to given transformations.
+Self-supervised methods focus on learning visual features from large sets of unlabeled images, making them valuable for diverse real-world applications such as autonomous driving.
+These methods usually employ a pretext task with a related objective function for training~\cite{SSL_survey}.
+The objective function can target either network predictions (predictive learning) or the feature representation space (contrastive learning).
+This enables SSL to yield image representations that are both sensitive and robust to specific transformations.

-\paragraph{Predictive Learning.} PL allows for indirectly incorporating inductive biases into image representations based on some subsequent network output~\cite{SSL_survey}.
-Related pretext tasks range from image colorization~\cite{ZhangIE16} to jigsaw puzzle solving~\cite{NorooziF16} and include rotation prediction~\cite{gidaris2018unsupervised}.
-In the latter, Gidaris \etal propose a pretext task consisting in predicting the angle of a 2D rotation applied to an image~\cite{gidaris2018unsupervised}.
-Built on the intuition that a network cannot recognize the rotation that was applied to the image if it is not aware of the concept of the depicted object, the learned features are relevant for a downstream image classification task.